HomeTutorialWhat is Developer Mode and How to Enable it on Windows 11

 Published on

-Developer Mode is a feature that enables users to bypass standard system restrictions, allowing the installation of specific or unofficiaal applications on devices such as Android phones and Windows 11 PCs, facilitating advanced customization and development options.
+Developer Mode is a feature of that enables users to bypass standard system restrictions, allowing the installation of specific or unofficiaal applications on devices such as Android phones and Windows 11 PCs, facilitating advanced customization and development options.
+In Windows 11, Developer Mode permits the installation of Windows Store applications (the .msixbundle extension apps) from any source, including loose files.

 Developer Mode on Windows 11

-You can use Developer Mode to install certain apps (not the classic Win32 apps) that aren’t available in the Microsoft Store.
+Developer Mode in Windows 11 is primarily intended for developers and advanced users, as it allows testing of in-development apps, but anyone can test it by enabling it.
+With this mode enabled, you can install certain apps (not the classic Win32 apps) that aren’t available in the Microsoft Store.
 For instance, the modified version of the Windows Subsystem for Android (WSA) to run Android apps from the Google Play Store.

-In this guide, let us learn how to enable Developer Mode on a Windows 11 PC.
+Note that enabling or disabling Developer Mode does not limit the installation of classic desktop (Win32) apps from any source.
+In this guide, let us learn how to enable (and disable) Developer Mode on a Windows 11 PC.

 How to Enable (Disable) Developer Mode in Windows 11?